-If you aren’t enamored with Apple’s stable of big screen iPhones (a list that currently includes the company’s iPhone 8, iPhone 8 Plus, and iPhone X), you have a few options at your disposal.
+If you aren’t enamored with Apple’s stable of big screen iPhones, a list that now includes the iPhone 8, iPhone 8 Plus, and iPhone X, you have a few options at your disposal.

 You could go with the iPhone 5 or iPhone 5c, but we don’t recommend going that route for various reasons.

 You could also go with a cheap Android device if you aren’t married to the iPhone.
 There are a ton of excellent budget Android phones out there on the market right now.

 You could also stay in-house and snag Apple’s iPhone SE, the company’s 4-inch iPhone from early 2016.
 Despite its age, the iPhone SE is still one of the top small screen phones on the market and should be on your short list if you can’t handle having a large-sized smartphone in your pocket.

 Before you commit to the iPhone SE make sure you dig into this list of reasons to, and not to, buy Apple’s 4-inch iPhone.
 Some of you will likely benefit from waiting a few more days or maybe even a few more weeks before buying the iPhone SE.